stcodes01/SignAsto/README.md

+Run the test file on PyCharm and install tensorflow,cvzone libraries in your python.
 # HandDetection using ML/DL
 Developed a machine learning project utilizing landmark detection algorithms and Convolutional Neural Networks (CNN) for image processing and Natural Language Processing (NLP).
 Implemented with Python, leveraging OpenCV for computer vision tasks and cvzone for streamlined development.